 Select and then right-click the video track with audio in the timeline, and click Detach Audio from the context menu.

 After the audio is detached, you can select the audio track and follow the method explained in the previous section to adjust its speed as needed.
 As for the video, you can use the trimming and cropping options to adjust its duration and size and export the entire project as explained in Step 4 of the previous section.
 Note: To export the project as video, all you need to do is, choose a video format like MP4 or something similar to that when on the Export box.

 How to Change Audio Speed without Changing Pitch in Audacity for Free

-One of the most downloaded, used, and admired applications, Audacity, is an opensource and free audio editing software available for Windows, Mac, and Linux computers in both x32 and x64 variants.
-The software has all the tools that the professionals require for basic to advanced sound editing in order to produce industry-standard outputs.
+One of the most downloaded, used, and admired applications, Audacity, is an open-source and free audio editing software available for Windows, Mac, and Linux computers in both x32 and x64 variants.
+The software has all the professionals' tools for basic to advanced sound editing to produce industry-standard outputs.

 You can follow the steps given below to learn how to change audio speed with Audacity without changing the pitch of the sound: